MisterMunchkin/expo-video-thumbref/README.md

 A community-maintained fork of `expo-video-thumbnails` that provides efficient video thumbnail generation using **SharedRef** for direct use with `expo-image`.
 This package eliminates the need to cache thumbnail images in your app's file system.

-> **Why this fork?** The original `expo-video-thumbnails` package has been deprecated by the Expo team.
-This fork provides continued support, bug fixes, and compatibility with newer Expo versions (53+).
+> **Why this fork?** The original `expo-video-thumbnails` package has been [deprecated by the Expo team](https://github.com/expo/expo/pull/35641#issuecomment-2111031234) in favor of `expo-video`.
+However, the `expo-video` approach has significant limitations that make this fork necessary for many use cases.

 ## Key Features